This Nation's Saving Grace: Side one

 The album opens with "Mansion", one of the Fall's few instrumentals, which the band often opened their live sets with.
 It is built around a guitar riff from Brix that evokes early horror and sci-fi film music and is clearly influenced by The Deviants' 1969 song "Billy the Monster".
-The following track "Bombast" is again dominated by Hanley's bass.
+The following track "Bombast" is dominated by Hanley's bass.
 Smith's vocals promise to "bring wrath" to "bastard idiots" (including Lloyd Cole, whom Smith described in the September Peel session version of "Crusier's Creek" as having a "brain and face...made out of cowpat.
 We all know that)", and are at times sung through a megaphone.

 "What You Need" is built around Scanlon's circular guitar riff.
 The line "slippery shoes for your horrible feet" and song title are taken from an episode of The Twilight Zone.
 "Spoilt Victorian Child" incorporates unused lyrics intended for the Fall's 1979 debut album Live at the Witch Trials, but had been held back until the band found suitable "daft English music".
 The jerky and stuttering guitar riff written by Rogers is in 6/4 time, a signature Brix initially found difficult to master.
-Smith's lyrics contain a number of Victorian era reference points, including Pop-up books, aqueducts, poxes and the Cottingley Fairies.
+Smith's lyrics contain a number of Victorian era reference points, including pop-up books, aqueducts, poxes and the Cottingley Fairies.

-The 1985 cassette version contains the bonus track "Vixen", a melodic surf music song written and sung by Brix, which although well-regarded by fans, is described by Pringle as "rather slight".
+The 1985 cassette version contains the bonus track "Vixen", a melodic surf music song written and sung by Brix, which Pringle describes as "rather slight" but which was well regarded by fans.
 It was never played live.

 Side one ends with Brix's "L.A.", written while the Smiths spent an extended stay in the city.
 Mark had a poor impression of the city and said that he "Hated it...Horrible town.
 If you like a beer, you are regarded as a tramp."
 The track was described in 2011 as an "electro-goth groove" by critic Martin Aston.
 It contains prominent keyboards by Simon Rogers.
 While the lead vocals are sung by Brix, Smith added backings which he said reflect his impression of the city as "more haunted than any old place".
 Dave Haslam ranked it as "the sexiest song of 1985" in City Life, an assessment Smith disagreed with yet claimed to understand; he credited its sex appeal to Brix's contribution and noted how the song was popular among women—"Except," he clarified, "that the Fall are probably the most unpopular group among women ever.
 We've never had a good review from a woman journalist in the whole world."